Prostate cancer is cancer of the prostate gland, which is located between the bladder and the penis.

 - The Advanced Prostate Health Assessment (APHA) is an online questionnaire based on the American urological society guidelines and international prostate symptom score system.
 It takes 5 minutes to complete the test, and while it is not a conclusive indicator of prostate cancer, it can be useful for calculating your level of risk.

 - The Progensa test analyzes the level of prostate cancer antigen 3 (PCA3) in the urine after a digital rectal exam (DRE).
 The higher the level, the more likely that prostate cancer is present.
 Again this test does not guarantee the presence of prostate cancer or give you any details about the type, size or aggression of the tumor you may have.

 - A High-Resolution Color-Doppler Ultrasound scan.
-This is a new more accurate scan that can see abnormal blood flow that may indicate the presence of a tumor, only some hospitals and clinics are able to perform as it requires specific technologies.
+This is a new, more accurate scan that can see abnormal blood flow that may indicate the presence of a tumor; only some hospitals and clinics can perform as it requires specific technologies.
 It is a non-surgical and non-invasive diagnostic test.

 These tests are useful, but you would probably only opt for them if you already suspect that your prostate health is degrading.

-If you see no changes on your annual PSA test then your doctor is unlikely to recommend any of these tests.
+If you see no changes in your annual PSA test, then your doctor is unlikely to recommend any of these tests.

 It is worth noting that there have been some new advancements in the color Doppler diagnostic that may result in it being even more accurate at detecting prostate cancer.

 The latest techniques involve injecting the patient with a contrast agent containing microbubbles.
 This improves the clarity of the ultrasound images.
 However, very few hospitals are currently offering this test.

 Are There Any Natural Treatments For Prostate Cancer?